CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 ### Why is there no Charisma Attribute

-Intelligence governs the "Communications" skill which is essentially your classical charisma stat.
+INT governs the "Communications" skill which is essentially your classical charisma stat.
 The reality is that being smarter makes you a better communicator.
 Verbal IQ is one of the components of an IQ test for a reason.
+And actually, one of the hallmarks of an intelligent creature is it's ability to communicate.

 Also, emotional intelligence doesn't exist.
 It is pseudo-science and is mistakenly taken as trait agreeableness from the Big 5 personality traits.
 Check out this video: https://www.youtube.com/watch?v=fyGKS55PsUI&t=26s

 However, the beauty of Fogent Roleplay is that because the rules are so simple, they are easy to modify.
 If you wish to play in a game where Charisma is an attribute, more power to you!